Cosmology inference at the field level from biased tracers in redshift-space: Model consistency and mock analyses

 The results of these analyses at $\Lambda=0.10\,h/\mpc$, each applied to four independent mock data sets, are summarized in figure~\ref{fig: mock-operators}.
 Evidently, the lowest order effective descriptions of velocity bias, option (1) and (2), yield strongly biased results for both $f$ and $b_\delta$ even in the case of a rather moderate cutoff.
 Including the higher-order velocity-induced operator $\partial^4_\pp\delta$, i.e. option (3), can considerably reduce this bias.
 It actually is consistent with the ``velocity bias at leading order'' scenario (4) and fares only slightly worse than the higher-order velocity descriptions (5) and (6).
-In the latter two cases, we still note some residual bias towards smaller values of $f$ and higher values of $b_\delta$, but now the true value is always recovered within the $2\sigma$ contours.
+In the latter two cases, we still note some residual bias towards smaller values of $f$ and higher values of $b_\delta$, but now its magnitude is reduced to the level of $1-2\,\%$.
 Including the additional operator in option (6), on the other hand, only has a marginal impact.